 Well, if you allow it to, this observing entity can help you to let go of your thoughts.

-To observe a thought means to understand that it is merely a product of your mind.
-This devalues the thought, giving it less importance, and therefore making it easier for you to push aside.
+To observe a thought means to understand that it is a product of your mind.
+This devalues the thought, giving it less importance, and making it easier for you to push aside.

-Being able to catch yourself in the act of thinking is a key skill to learn and hone if you want to live more regularly in the present moment.
+Being able to catch yourself in the act of thinking is a key skill to learn and hone if you want to live in the present moment.

 Take meditation, for example.
 It is not an easy thing for a beginner to stick with and thoughts will readily enter the mind.